surlabs/Panopto/README.md

 Login to your Panopto instance as administrator.

 #### Identity Provider
+1. Add new Provider:
-Navigate to "System" -> "Identity Providers" and add a new provider.
+* Navigate to "System" -> "Identity Providers" and add a new provider.
 Enter the following data:
 * **Provider Type**: *BLTI*
 * **Instance Name**: choose an identifier, e.g: "*ilias.myinstitution*" (will be needed in the plugin configuration)
 * **Friendly Description**:	choose any description